-1D/2D cutting stock optimizer producing fast and accurate cutting layouts and cutting lists for Rectangular, Linear or Stock Length materials cut with Shears or Saws.
+$99 1D/2D cutting optimizer and cut list generator for Rectangular, Linear or Stock Length materials cut with Shears or Saws.
 Cut & Paste from Excel.
 Ideal for estimating and factory floor staff.
 Editions for Metal, Wood & (Flat) Glass.

 OPTIMIZE CUT STOCK IN 3 EASY STEPS